arisculala/springboot-generic-library/README.md

 mvn clean deploy
 ```

-## Usage in a Microservice
+## 📝 Usage Guide

+### Exception Handlers

 How to use the exception library inside a microservice.

-1️⃣ Use Global Exception Handler
+1. Use Global Exception Handler
    Since we added a `@RestControllerAdvice` in the library, it works automatically when included.

 Make sure that your exception handler is inside a package that Spring Boot scans automatically.